HISTORY

 Mary Oliver (violin, viola) is a performer whose virtuosity spans the worlds of scored and improvised music.
 Oliver (b.
 La Jolla, California) completed her studies at the University of California, San Diego where she received her Ph.D. for her research in the theory and practice of improvised music.
 Her doctoral thesis, “Constellations in Play,” identified a new kind of creative discipline, which Oliver has pursued with colleagues locally and around the world.
 As a soloist, Oliver has performed in numerous international festivals and premiered works by John Cage, Chaya Czernowin, Brian Ferneyhough, Lou Harrison, George E. Lewis, Liza Lim, Misha Mengelberg, Iannis Xenakis and others.
 She has worked alongside improvising musicians and dancers such as Mark Dresser, Katie Duck, Joëlle Léandre, Myra Melford, Alexander von Schlippenbach and Michael Schumacher.
 In addition to her position in the ICP Orchestra she is a member of the trio Picatrix (with Nora Mulder and Greetje Bijma).
 She teaches at the faculty of Arts, Media and Technologie at the Hogeschool voor de Kunsten Utrecht, and at the Dutch Improv Academy.

 Wolter Wierbos (trombone) can be heard on more than 100 CDs and LPs.
 Like many Dutch brass players Wierbos started out in a ‘fanfare’ (brass band), switching from trumpet to trombone when he was 17.
 Since 1979 he has performed with Henry Threadgill, The Ex, The Berlin Contemporary Jazz Orchestra (led by Alexander von Schlippenbach), the European Big Band (led by Cecil Taylor), Sonic Youth, the John Carter Project, Mingus Big Band (Epitaph, directed by Gunther Schuller) and many others.
-He was a regular member of the Gerry Hemingway Quintet, Franky Douglas’ Sunchild, Bik Bent Braam, Albrecht Maurer Trio Works, NoCanDo, Available Jelly and Sean Bergin’s MOB and currently performs with Carl Ludwig Hübsch’s Longrun Development of the Universe, Frank Gratkowski Quartet and Theo Loevendie’s Wellingtonians.
-He teaches at the ArtEZ Conservatory in Arnhem. www.wolterwierbos.nl
+He was a regular member of the Gerry Hemingway Quintet, Franky Douglas’ Sunchild, Bik Bent Braam, Albrecht Maurer Trio Works, NoCanDo, Available Jelly, Sean Bergin’s MOB, Carl Ludwig Hübsch’s Longrun Development of the Universe, Frank Gratkowski Quartet and Theo Loevendie’s Wellingtonians.
+Due to illness Wolter no longer performs with ICP. www.wolterwierbos.nl.

 DISCOGRAPHY